 At trial, Toronto Criminal Lawyer Nicholas Charitsis cross examined the police officer about the incident.
 There were no other officers on the scene and the police car was not equipped with a video recording device to capture the incident on camera.
 The police officer relied on his notes that were made over nine (9) months before the trial date.

-The police officer admitted in cross examination by that Mr. S. “may have been coughing throughout the incident”.
+In cross examination the police officer admitted that Mr. S. “may have been coughing throughout the incident”.
 After cross examining the police officer, Charitsis called the accused to testify.

-The accused went on to explain that his allergies made it difficult to blow for more than two or three seconds in the approved screening device and therefore he could not get a reading on the machine.
+He explained that his allergies made it difficult to blow for more than two or three seconds in the approved screening device and therefore he could not the machine to register a reading.

 The accused testified that he did not say anything to the officer about his allergies the night of the arrest because “the police officer never asked and didn’t think it was necessary to go through my whole medical history.”

-Justice Gadge considered all of the evidence at the trial and ruled that since there was no outright refusal and an medical defense and explanation was given by the accused as to why he could not blow into the machine even though the police officer showed him how to do it, there was a reasonable excuse presented by Toronto Criminal Lawyer Nicholas Charitsis.
+Justice Gadge considered all of the evidence at the trial and ruled that since there was no outright refusal.
+The accused had given a medical defence and explanation as to why he could not blow into the machine, even though the police officer showed him how to do it.
+There was a reasonable excuse presented by Toronto Criminal Lawyer Nicholas Charitsis.

-Case Dismissed for a medical defense to the charge of refuse breath test.
+Case Dismissed for a medical defence to the charge of refuse breath test.